raceintospace/raceintospace/doc/manual/manual.md

   <tr>
     <td>36</td>
     <td>Joint Manned Orbiting Lab EVA</td>
     <td>Two crewed spacecraft launch and dock in orbit.
-Crew performs a spacewalk, stays up 6-7 days, and returns home.<br/>
+Crew performs a spacewalk, stays up 6-7 days, and returns home.
+Gains prestige and DM Safety.<br/>
 This mission requires Duration C.</td>
   </tr>
   <tr>
     <td>37</td>
     <td>Joint Manned Orbitals Docking Duration</td>
     <td>Two crewed spacecraft go into orbit.
-Crew performs a docking test, and one comes down while the other stays in space for an extended period.
+Crews perform a docking test, and one comes down while the other stays in space for an extended period.
 Accomplishes one or more Duration levels.
 DM gains 10% Safety on successes, 5% on failures.</td>
   </tr>
   <tr>
     <td>38</td>